菊池寛実記念 智美術館

 • pic

-This exhibition also aimed at introducing contemporary ceramics not only as works of art but as containers for practical use in the Japanese lifestyle.
-A 4.5 and 3/4 tatami mat tearoom was set up to introduce the world of the Japanese tea ceremony and tea utensils were displayed.
-In a separate space, kaiseki (tea-ceremony cuisine) trays were laid out on a tatami mat and there was also a corner showing combinations of tableware reflecting the four seasons.
+This exhibition also aimed at introducing the contemporary ceramics not only as a work of art but as a framework that represents the Japanese lifestyle.
+For example, to introduce the Japanese tea ceremony, a tearoom was set up.
+This tearoom had tatami mat (a traditional Japanese flooring made by weaving igusa straw together) and displayed tea ceremony utensils.
+In a separate space, kaiseki (tea-ceremony cuisine) trays were laid out on the tatami mat to show how the different tableware reflect the four seasons of Japan.

-This exhibition proved popular and traveled on to the Victoria and Albert Museum in London from May 18th to July 17th that year.
-The fact that an exhibition introducing Japanese culture was appreciated in the midst of Japan-U.S. trade conflicts taught Tomo that cultural exchanges lead to a mutual understanding and enabled her to realize the significance of cultural undertakings.
+This exhibition became popular and traveled to the Victoria and Albert Museum in London from May 18th to July 17th that same year in 1983.
+The fact that an exhibition introducing Japanese culture was accepted in the midst of the Japan-U.S. trade conflicts allowed Tomo to realize the significance of cultural exchange.

 Three Exhibitions Held at the Kikuchi Guest House

-Tomo decided to hold exhibitions in which the space itself would be created by the works and the display in Japan, too.
-There were three exhibitions held at the Kikuchi Guest House in an attempt to realize this plan.
-They took place on the premises where Kikuchi Kanjitsu Memorial Tomo Museum currently stands.
-It used to be the base of Kikuchi Kanjitsu’s operations and was used as a guest house after his death.
-The reception hall in the guest house was refurbished as an exhibition space.
+Back in Japan, Tomo decided to hold solo exhibitions, by focusing on curating a space suitable for the artworks on display.
+To make this into a reality, she used the Kikuchi Guest House to hold three separate exhibitions.
+The Kikuchi Guest House lies on the premises where the Kikuchi Kanjitsu Memorial Tomo Museum currently stands.
+This area used to be the base of Kanjitsu’s activities and after his passing, it was used as a guest house.
+The reception hall in the guest house was refurbished as the exhibition space.

-The first exhibition held in 1985 was an individual exhibition of works by Suzuki Osamu (b.1934, currently designated a holder of Important Intangible Cultural Property “Shino”) entitled Ryuryotensho.
+The first exhibition in 1985, titled, “Ryuryotensho” was on works by Suzuki Osamu (b.1934, a holder of Important Intangible Cultural Property, in the field of Shino).
+The exhibition presented his works from 1979 to 1985.

-The third exhibition held in 1992 was the final individual exhibition of works by Fujimoto Yoshimichi (1919-1992, designated a holder of Important Intangible Cultural Property “Porcelain with overglaze enamels”) entitled Tokayoen.
-This exhibition took place in March and Fujimoto passed away in May that year.
+The third exhibition in 1992, titled, “Tokayoen” was on works by Fujimoto Yoshimichi (1919-1992, a holder of Important Intangible Cultural Property in the field of Iroejiki -a porcelain with overglaze enamels).
+This exhibition took place in March and Fujimoto passed away in May.

 pic